celery/celery/docs/getting-started/first-steps-with-celery.rst

 and you can verify that by looking at the workers console output.

-Applying a task returns an :class:`~celery.result.AsyncResult` instance, which can be bused to check the state of the task, wait for the task to finish or get its return value (or if the task failed, the exception and traceback).
+Applying a task returns an :class:`~celery.result.AsyncResult` instance, which can be used to check the state of the task, wait for the task to finish or get its return value (or if the task failed, the exception and traceback).

-But results aren't enabled by default, to enable it you have configure Celery to use a result backend, which is detailed in the next section.
+But this isn't enabled by default, and you have to configure Celery to use a result backend, which is detailed in the next section.

 .. _celerytut-keeping-results: